openid/fapi/fapi-2_0-security-profile.md

      refresh token is not received and stored by the client, retrying the request (with the previous refresh token) will succeed;
  1. if using DPoP, may use the server provided nonce mechanism (as defined in Section 8 of [@!RFC9449]);
- 1. shall issue authorization codes with a maximum lifetime of 60 seconds; and
+ 1. shall issue authorization codes with a maximum lifetime of 60 seconds;
- 1. if using DPoP, shall support "Authorization Code Binding to DPoP Key" (as required by Section 10.1 of [@!RFC9449]).
+ 1. if using DPoP, shall support "Authorization Code Binding to DPoP Key" (as required by Section 10.1 of [@!RFC9449]); and
  1. to accommodate for clock offsets, shall accept JWTs with an `iat` or `nbf` time up to 10 seconds in the future, however should reject JWTs with an `iat` or `nbf` of 60 seconds or greater in the future.

 **NOTE**: